MA Drama Directing

 Sources of financial support

 Details on funding options can be obtained from our Student Fees home page available here.

 Bursaries, scholarships and prizes

 The University also provides a number of scholarships and prizes for undergraduate students, which you may be eligible to apply for.
-Some of these are available to students on any course (such as Conservatoire for Dance and Drama (CDD) scholarships, Hardship Fund and bursaries offered by charitable trusts)
+Some of these are available to students on any course (such as the Hardship Fund and bursaries offered by charitable trusts).

-Please contact:The Admissions Office, 1-2 Downside Road, Bristol BS8 2XF.
+Post: Admissions Office, Bristol Old Vic Theatre School, 1-2 Downside Road, Bristol BS8 2XF, UK

-“The contact with actors was invaluable to my approach to directing.”Ed Viney.
+‘The contact with actors was invaluable to my approach to directing.’Ed Viney.
 Freelance Director